Data-driven invariant set for nonlinear systems with application to command governors

 \section{Introduction}

 Safety-critical cyber-physical systems, such as autonomous vehicles, surgical systems, and industrial robots, must operate within strict constraints to avoid damaging the machine or its environment, including the human operators.
 These constraints are highly application-oriented.
 Thus, the existing controller may not be primarily designed for such constraints and be only responsible for general issues like stability and reference tracking.
 For example, the primary controller in an assisted-driving vehicle may be designed for stability, while driver's maneuvers can cause the car to cross lanes.
 One solution is creating a constraint-enforcing controller (e.g. \ac{mpc}) to replace the existing controller.
 This is often undesirable since it discards the careful testing and tuning of the existing controller.
 Furthermore, control design techniques such as \ac{mpc} typically require a model which may not be available.
-In the assisted driving example, an uncertain model may lead to impulsive maneuvers that destabilize the system e.g., cause the car to roll, or at least discomfort the passengers \cite{zheng20223dop}.

-Alternatively, a \ac{rg} \cite{garone2017reference} can be added to the existing closed-loop system as an outer-loop constraint-enforcing controller that adjusts the reference commanded to the existing controller.
-This is advantageous since redesigning the existing controller for every new scenario is challenging, while \ac{rg} is implemented as an add-on to accommodate new scenarios.
-Moreover, the proposed direct data-driven \acp{rg} can be designed without having the information about the system that was required for designing the existing controller.
+In the assisted-driving example, an uncertain model may lead to impulsive maneuvers that destabilize the system e.g., cause the car to roll, or at least discomfort the passengers \cite{zheng20223dop}.
+Alternatively, a {\ac{cg}} \cite{garone2017reference} can be added to the existing closed-loop system as an outer-loop constraint-enforcing controller that adjusts the command given to the existing controller.
+This is advantageous since redesigning the existing controller for every new scenario is challenging, while {\ac{cg}} is implemented as an add-on to accommodate new scenarios.
+Moreover, the proposed direct data-driven \acp{cg} can be designed without having the information about the system that was required for designing the existing controller.